-Figure 52.
+Figure 57.
 SCI block diagram

-The block diagram of the serial control interface, is shown in Figure 52: SCI block diagram on page 112.
+The block diagram of the serial control interface is shown in Figure 57.
 It contains six dedicated registers:

-- Two control registers (SCICR1 and SCICR2)
+- 2 control registers (SCICR1 and SCICR2)

-- A status register (SCISR)
+- a status register (SCISR)

-- A baud rate register (SCIBRR)
+- a baud rate register (SCIBRR)

-- An extended prescaler receiver register (SCIERPR)
+- an extended prescaler receiver register (SCIERPR)

-- An extended prescaler transmitter register (SCIETPR)
+- an extended prescaler transmitter register (SCIETPR)

-Refer to the register descriptions in Section 10.5.7: SCI registers on page 124 for the definitions of each bit.
+Refer to the register descriptions in Section 10.5.7 for the definitions of each bit.